-Finally, the id property of an entity is a special property used by Hibernate Search to ensure index unicity of a given entity.
-By design, an id has to be stored and must not be tokenized.
+Finally, the document identifier is a special field used by Hibernate Search to ensure there will only ever be one document per entity in the index, and to identify documents when they should be deleted.
+By design, a document identifier has to be stored and must not be tokenized.
 It is also always string encoded, even if the id is a number.
-To mark a property as index id, use the @DocumentId annotation.
-If you are using JPA and you are using @Id you can omit @DocumentId.
-The chosen entity id will also be used as document id.